-Community Pharmacy will advise Hampshire County Council of the times the service is available.
-Patients will be made aware of the Community Pharmacy testing service by Hampshire County Council and its partners.
-There will be no requirement for active promotion by Community Pharmacy and Community Pharmacy should encourage regular testing e.g. twice per week.
+Patients will be made aware of the Community Pharmacy testing service by Isle of Wight Council and its partners.
+There will be no requirement for active promotion by Community Pharmacy, however Community Pharmacy are able to use their discretion and opportunistically suggest a test and if appropriate encourage regular testing e.g., twice per week, if they deem the patient is in a higher risk group.